 Knowledge Taxonomy RESJ Professional Development Framework Organizational Levels of Application 6.
-Creating 5.
-Evaluating 4.
-Analyzing Implementing Strategies for Student SuccessProblems of PracticeCoherent strategies applied at all levels of the organization so that the organization is culturally responsive and explicit connections to RESJ practices are implemented successfully to improve student outcomesFroblems of PracticeThe system regularly refines and updates information, knowledge, analysis and strategies through continuous improvement efforts and collaboration to improve student outcomes Applying Comprehension Knowledge Identity New learning and comprehension of identity issues relating to RESJ.
-Image: How provide the p
+Creating5.
+Evaluating4.
+Analyzing Implementing Strategies for Student Success Coherent strategies applied at all levels of the organization so that the organization is culturally responsive and explicit connections to RESJ practices are implemented successfully to improve student outcomes The system regularly refines and updates information, knowledge, analysis and strategies through continuous improvement efforts and collaboration to improve student outcomes) 3.
+Applying2.
+Comprehension1.
+Knowledge Vednisting and comprehension of identity issues relating to RESJ.
+Culturally Responsive Organization & Practices Shared understanding and analysis of opportunities for application.